sergiocohens/Personal-Portfolio-Website/README.md

-This is the repository Sergio Cohen-Salama's personal website as a developer.
+This is the repository for Sergio Cohen-Salama's personal website as a developer.
 It will showcase a selection of his projects, along with a brief bio and a contact form.

 WIREFRAMES